 Faculty self-nominate for the award.
 Individual and team (collaborative) applications are welcome for both awards.
 Team applications may include Cal Poly students and non-Cal Poly researchers.
 The Learn by Doing Scholar Award applications are reviewed by one tenured faculty member from each college and the library.

-The Learn by Doing Scholar Awards were established in 2014 and are financially supported by the Library Dean’s Advisory Council in recognition of the quality, significance, and impact of Learn by Doing scholarship.
+The Learn by Doing Scholar Awards were established in 2014 and are financially supported by the Library Dean’s Advisory Council.

 Architecture Department Associate Department Head Professor Robert Arens, Associate Professor Carmen Trudell, and Assistant Professor Brian Osborn for their project titled “Teaching Architectural Technology: A Scholarly Approach.”
 An exemplar of their research was an article, “Testing is Teaching Too: Transitioning a Large-Lecture Course from Summative to Formative Exams,” which was published in June 2019 conference proceedings of the Building Technology Educator’s Society.
 This work has already been viewed 79 times and downloaded 40 times.

 Assistant Professors Javin Oza and Katharine Watts of the Chemistry and Biochemistry Department for their project titled “Genetic Code in a Test Tube: Unlocking the Cell for Learn by Doing.”
 Their work has resulted in numerous publications and presentations and has been supported by a National Science Foundation Research in Undergraduate Institutions (NSF-RUI) grant.

 The primary applicant must be a current, active member of the Cal Poly faculty (i.e. member of collective bargaining unit 3) and must be active at Cal Poly for at least one quarter during the academic year in which they apply (for example, faculty who are on leave for an entire academic year will not be eligible for that year).